subquery/documentation/docs/subquery_network/node_operators/indexers/connect-subgraph.md

 Monitor your eligibility for rewards from the Admin Portal, if your node is out of sync or not reachable, you may not receive rewards.

 Congratulations!
-You have successfully deployed your Subgraph to the SubQuery Network!
+You have successfully connected your Graph Node and deployed your Subgraph to the SubQuery Network!

 - If you encounter any trouble while running the Node Operator service, please visit [Troubleshooting](../setup/troubleshooting.md)) and find all your solutions in one place.
 - Find the list of [FAQs](../setup/faq.md), and resolve your query.